 Maybe we should follow him.Danny thought directly to Danielle's mind through telepathy as to not be heard and therefore suspected by anyone else.
 Especially while invisible.

-Suddenly he felt something press him in the stomach, knowing that it was Danielle's invisible arm stopping him urgently in mid-step.
-He looked up and saw that the kid had wheeled around and was looking behind him staring in their general direction.
+Danny suddenly felt something press him in the stomach, knowing that it was Danielle's invisible arm stopping him urgently in mid-step.
+He looked up and saw that the kid had wheeled around and was looking behind him, staring in their direction.

 In a panic, Danny looked down at himself, seeing that he was indeed still completely invisible.
 And they were too far behind that boy for him to have possibly heard their footsteps.
 Weren't they?